What is Replacement Cost?October 1, 2021

-Learn how to buy Builders Risk Insurance and get the best value for your money while knowing what you have coverage for.
+Learn how to shop for Builders Risk Insurance and get the best value for your money while knowing exactly what you have coverage for.

 Understanding Builders Risk Insurance

-If you need to get an extension always get it before the expiration date of your policy.
+If you need to get an extension, you must get it before the expiration date of your policy.
 Most carriers will not renew a policy if it has already expired.
-If your policy expires before you get an extension you might have to get a brand new policy that will accept to cover with while the project has already started.
-This new policy will be more expensive that the original policy.
-I have seen this happen many times.
-Some carrier might even ask you for proof of why you need an extension.
+If your policy expires before you get an extension, you might have to get a brand new one.
+This new policy will be more expensive than the original one.
+Some carriers might even ask you for proof of why you need an extension.

 You should always give the accurate value of the project to get the proper coverage.